 In my mind's eye, I can see the hungry people and hear the howl of the winter wind.
 Suddenly, a pack of wolves appears.
 I watch as they teach the tribe how to work together, how to hunt and what to eat.
 Come spring, the tribe will be strong and the wolves will be gone, but I will still see them working together - high overhead in the night sky, along the Wolf Trail.

 I am deeply moved by the aboriginal legend of what we call the Milky Way.
 Gazing upward, it seems like the centre of our galaxy is rising straight up from the Athabasca Glacier.
 Deep in the heart of the world's second largest dark sky preserve - Jasper National Park - I pull my coat a little closer and resume my stargazing.
 Look!
 There's the Hunter and, there, the Seven Sisters!

 Under the ambient glow of city light, it's impossible to see more than a few hundred stars.
 Not so in a dark sky preserve free from artificial light where star systems wheel freely across the night sky and modern civilization seems but a dream.

 It's late August in Cypress Hills Interprovincial Park and the Summer Star Party is in full swing.
-We leave the group to lay down in the meadow, looking for familiar constellations, just like we did as kids.
+We wander off to lie on our backs in the meadow, looking for familiar constellations, just like we did as kids.
 This place has the highest elevation in the country east of the Rockies and the night skies are spectacular.

 The Sky's the Limit

-To learn more about all things astronomical, check out the resources page on the RASC website.
+To learn more about all things astronomical, check out the resources page on the main RASC website.